nw4466tu/osticket-Ticket-Lifecycle-Examples/README.md

 ![tkt-triage-1](https://github.com/NicholasLudwig/ticket-lifecycle/assets/104456331/2d3d1d66-0da9-4899-b28f-ef34c65387a2)

 <p>
-Once the ticket has been appropriately prioritized and assigned the support agent(s) can begin working towards a solution.
-The support agent(s) can also post replies to the ticket thread so the ticket has the most up to date information on the progress of the solution.
-In the case of a mobile banking outage the ticket would likely be transferred to a more capable team, such as System Administrators.
-Once a solution is found and the ticket is resolved, simply update the Ticket Status appropriately.
+After the ticket has been properly prioritized and assigned to the relevant support agent(s), the process of working toward a solution begins.
 </p>
 <br />